Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

     - Initially I thought that by restricting the search from occurring until after one of our four types, this could be avoided.
     - I had this secondary step occurring in the modal initially, and then on index when modal was removed.
     - I hid the city/country inputs until after a button had an active state.
-    - However, I was still seeing occassional "lodging" results.
+    - However, I was still seeing occasional "lodging" results.
     - Upon investigation it was determined that this occurred when the selection had an "undefined" state - even though a button was active.
-    - I got advice from a former colleague that by restricting the search function to only the four keyword type I wanyed, this could be avoided. (cafe, bakery, book_store and night_club)
+    - I got advice from a former colleague that by restricting the search function to only the four keyword type I wanted, this could be avoided. (cafe, bakery, book_store and night_club)

 ## Technologies Used